 Marketing has become somewhat of a transparent activity.
 We all know we’re being marketed to.
 We know when it’s happening and, most importantly, how to tune it out or avoid it.
 But we are also happy to play along – providing useful personal data in exchange for something we want.
 Our expectation also is for an even more tailored experience going forward.

-And therein lies the challenge for marketers – and also the opportunity.
+And therein lies the challenge for marketers – and also the opportunity for personalized marketing.

 Data is the key to hyper-personalization, and there are a few ways to collect effective data in order to enhance the customer experience: